 National interface for recording of informing and refusals

 The national browser-based interface is implemented by Kela.
-With the interface, social welfare and healthcare professionals can enter the informing of patients as well as their refusals by virtue of the new client data act.
-The interface is primarily meant for the use of social welfare and healthcare organisations for the period between the adoption and enforcement of the act.
+With the interface, social welfare and healthcare professionals can enter the informing of patients as well as their refusals in accordance with the new Client Data Act.
+The interface is primarily meant for the use of social welfare and healthcare organisations for the period between the adoption and entry into force of the Act.